Main

 1.45 Deja Vu

-Quantum eraser dreams Section 33 (last updated 2.1.2021) The hypothesis of the so called “quantum eraser” experiment is a slight developed way of operating the famous “double slit experiment”.
-The quantum eraser aims to demonstrate whether events in time can be adjusted or determined after they have occurred?
-This challenges the linearity of time and …
+Section 33 (first updated 2.1.2021) Quantum Eraser, Dreams, and Time The hypothesis of the so-called quantum eraser experiment is a further development of the famous double-slit experiment.
+The quantum eraser aims to demonstrate whether events in time can be adjusted or determined after they have already occurred.
+This challenges the linear conception of time and …

 1.45 Deja Vu Read More »